kwur/new-kwur-site/_posts/2011-04-14-interview-with-lukas-ligeti-sat-41611.md

   </p>

   <p>
-    There'll be discussion of his&nbsp;recent album <em>Pattern Time</em>, as well as his music and artistic influences.&nbsp; If you want to sample some of his work, have a look & listen:
+    There'll be discussion of his recent album <em>Pattern Time</em>, as well as his music and artistic influences.
+If you want to sample some of his work, have a look & listen:
   </p>

   <p>